 - Unfinished products involve more labor, which makes them more of an investment

 - A custom installation, such as diagonally laid, borders, and designs, will increase the cost

 - Needing furniture moved may add to the labor cost

 - Removal of old flooring will vary in cost depending on the type of flooring to be removed

 - Subfloor preparation can vary in cost depending on amount of work and materials needed

 Because there are so many factors that go into hardwood floor prices, you need a professional that has your best interests in mind.
-At Wright’s Carpet, we make certain to go over all your options and tell you the advantages and disadvantages so that you can make the decision that meets your needs and budget.
+At Wright’s Carpet and Flooring, we make certain to go over all your options and tell you the advantages and disadvantages so that you can make the decision that meets your needs and budget.
 Call us today and ask about our Shop at Home service.